seanode/seanode.github.io/index.md

 {% comment %}
 # TODO

+* POST: New site and everything to do with it.
+* Design: Redesign site styles and look/feel.
 * Side Bar: Links to other Seattle area tech stuff.
 * Side Bar: Links for events.
+* Page: Node.js jobs (?)

 * feedburner: (in `_config.yml`)
 * GitHub banner
 * RSS icon in navbar (with Feedburner).
+* Sponsors Block.
+* Email contact on the site.

 {% endcomment %}